 Internet connectivity has transformed how businesses sell their products and services.
-In particular, Business-specific broadband and/or fibre offers a number of distinct advantages, including prioritised flow of data, faster speeds to allow for easy upload and download and conference calls or streaming, more robust server security and failover options, and larger coverage in business districts.
+In particular, Business-specific broadband and/or fibre offers several distinct advantages, including the prioritised flow of data, faster speeds to allow for easy upload and download and conference calls or streaming, more robust server security and failover options, and larger coverage in business districts.

-But the improvement in fast reliable internet connection has also given rise to a number of new considerations for businesses looking for specific broadband and/or fibre broadband services that suit their needs.
+But the improvement in high-speed reliable internet service has also given rise to a number of new considerations for businesses looking for specific broadband and/or fibre broadband services that suit their needs.

 - Package costs with a leased line

 - Business router options (Ethernet & Wi-Fi)

 - Stability of broadband speeds

 - Reliable Internet Connection